jabawack81/blog/New devs.md

-Lately, I've been immersing myself in content from software developer influencers and I've noticed a recurring question in almost all the streams:
+Lately, I've been immersing myself in content from software developer influencers, and I've noticed a recurring question in almost all the streams:

-"I'm just starting out in development.
+"I'm just starting in development.
 Which programming language should I learn, and what should I work on for my portfolio?"

 So I thought I'd share my thoughts on this.
 First, let's address each question separately.
 From this point onward, we will work with the assumption that your goal is to land your first job as a developer and start a career.